cienciadedatosysalud/IndicatorBuilder/README.md

 Effortlessly generate indicator calculation script templates using 'IndicatorBuilder'.
 This web tool reads a CSV file, where each column represents an indicator by including its respective definition codes, and outputs a script template ready to be copied and used in R or Python.
 You can streamline your data analysis workflow with 'IndicatorBuilder'.

-The use of 'IndicatorBuilder' complements the Python library [IndicPy](https://cienciadedatosysalud.github.io/IndicPy/#) and the R package [IndicR](https://cienciadedatosysalud.github.io/IndicR/), providing a easy-to-use tool scripting the definition of any indicator within your preferred programming environment.
+The use of 'IndicatorBuilder' complements the Python library [IndicPy](https://cienciadedatosysalud.github.io/IndicPy/#) and the R package [IndicR](https://cienciadedatosysalud.github.io/IndicR/), providing an easy-to-use tool scripting the definition of any indicator within your preferred programming environment.

 ## 📜 Disclaimer